ITI teams up with Thalamus Irwine to participate in NDHM, health projects | Business

 ALSO READ

+'Nautanki' to gain sympathy: Adhir Ranjan on alleged attack on Mamata; Anand Sharma condemns violence

+No groups within Congress, party united in defeating BJP, says Anand Sharma

-Ind vs Eng: Laxman picks KL Rahul and Rohit Sharma as opening pair for T20Is
+Ind vs Eng: KL Rahul to open with Rohit Sharma in first T20I, says Kohli

-If players can travel, they can too: Rohit Sharma bats for neutral umpires

-PM Narendra Modi congratulates new Uttarakhand CM Tirath Singh Rawat, says he brings with him vast administrative, organisational experience.
+Today's summit shows that Quad has come of age and it will now remain an important pillar of stability in region: PM Narendra Modi.